emmyoop/emmyoop.github.io/_posts/2021-03-03-february-postmortem.md

 {% include image.html img="https://live.staticflickr.com/65535/50933099621_39c00d5daa_b.jpg" alt="Enchanted Rock View" caption="View from the Summit Trail" align="right" %}

 It was a great trip.
-Both kids hiked all teh way to the top, down the side, up to the Little Rock summit and back down.
+Both kids hiked all the way to the top, down the side, up to the Little Rock summit and back down.
 It was about 2 miles of serious hills.
-The 2.5 year old was pooped and rode on our shoulders after that but thr 4.5 year old kept going for another mile, no problem.
+The 2.5 year old was pooped and rode on our shoulders after that but the 4.5 year old kept going for another mile, no problem.
 Strong kids!
 I can't wait to visit more parks.

 ### 3. Complete the APIs and Web Scraping In Python course in DataQuest